 $10 discount through October 31, 2017 for Hui Nalu Canoe Club Members

-Yes, there is a $10 discount off the $40 regular adult entry and off of the keiki ages 12 & under and seniors ages 65+ $30 entry.
+A: Yes, there is a $10 discount off the $40 regular adult entry and off of the keiki ages 12 & under and seniors ages 65+ $30 entry.
 The discount is good until October 31, 2017.
 After that date, regular entry fees apply.
-Discount does not apply to the Roy’s Kula 100 Package entry fee or the military entry fee.
-A one time use discount code will be given to you when your club dues are paid in full.
+Discount does not apply to the Kula 100 Package entry fee or the military entry fee.
+See your coach for the club discount code.
 You must have this code to sign up online.
 No refunds will be given if you sign up at full price.

 A: Proceeds go to Hui Nalu Canoe Club, a 501(c)3 organization.
 Hui Nalu provides paddling programs for children and adults of all athletic abilities.
 In addition, Hui Nalu supports the mission of Ka Iwi Coalition/Livable Hawaii Kai Hui in protecting the Ka Iwi Coast.
 Go to http:www.kaiwicoastrun.org/beneficiaries/ for details.